trylks/trylks/linux/install.md

 1. Delete the partitions that you have moved from the original SSD.
    Now you can try to boot your computer, but that won't work.
 Isn't it great?
    You took a perfectly working laptop and destroyed it beyond any possible repair :D
+1. You need to defrag the HDD, this was not necessary back when it was a SSD, and now it is messy...
+   You can do it now (from Linux) or later (from Windows), I will remind you later anyway.
+   Doing it from Linux is "[not recommended](https://bbs.archlinux.org/viewtopic.php?id=125529)".
+   Since we are going to fix the boot soon, there should be no problem, but run this at your own risk, or don't.
+   To defrag it directly from your Live-USB, do something like: `fsck -t ntfs --kerneldefrag /dev/sdX`.
+   If that does not work, maybe that was for the better.
+1. You can safely delete the files at `C:\Windows\Temp`, do it while on Linux, they are not being used by any process.
+1. OK, now it is time to repair your Windows.
-1. You have to tell EFI how to find windows again, it's _very easy_.
+   You have to tell EFI how to find Windows again, it's _very easy_.
     1. Boot the computer from the restoration USB; select repair > operating system > command prompt
     1. Run `diskpart`, use `list vol` to see the volumes, play Hanoi towers to get `C:` to be `C:`, the commands are:
         1. `sel vol $number` to select some volume